Book Review of Scarcity: Why Having So Little Means So Much by Sendhil Mullainathan and Eldar Shafir

 Because we know what generally causes the psychological cycle of scarcity to occur, why not scarcity-proof our lives?

-For example, one executive has his assistant come into each meeting when there is five minutes left.
-She makes a “five minutes” announcement and then comes back at the scheduled end time as well.
+For example, one executive has his assistant come into each meeting when there are five minutes left.
+She makes a “five-minute” announcement and then comes back at the scheduled end time as well.

 This signals to the other party that their time is over, and it keeps the busy executive on time and not fighting against falling one step behind and juggling his schedule day after day.